codeceptjs/CodeceptJS/docs/ai.md

 title: Testing with AI 🪄
 ---

-CodeceptJS is the first open-source test automation framework that incorporates AI features to improve the testing experience.
+**CodeceptJS is the first open-source test automation framework with AI** features to improve the testing experience.
 CodeceptJS uses OpenAI GPT to auto-heal failing tests, assist in writing tests, and more...

 Think of it as your testing co-pilot built into the testing framework

 > 🪄 **AI features for testing are experimental**.
-Currently AI features enabled only for web based testing with Playwright, WebDriver, etc. Those features will be improved based on user's experience.
+AI works only for web based testing with Playwright, WebDriver, etc. Those features will be improved based on user's experience.

 ## How AI Improves Automated Testing